Covid-19: What are the symptoms and what protocols are in place to deal with suspected cases?

 Health officials do not foresee patients refusing to follow clinical guidance after they are diagnosed with the virus, but there are legal powers to detain a person in quarantine.

-Yesterday, Dr Cillian De Gascun, the chair of the HSE’s Coronavirus Expert Advisory Group, said health officials have been trying to get the “balance right between the appropriate preparedness, but also without causing local panic”.
+Dr Cillian De Gascun, virologist and chair of the HSE’s Coronavirus Expert Advisory Group, said last night:

-“At the moment, this remains a significant public health emergency for China,” he told TheJournal.ie last week, before Italy was added to the list of affected regions.

-De Gascun said that up until this point, Ireland had been at “quite a low risk” because there are no direct flights between Ireland and China at this time of year.